-May 20th, 2017 we had a table set up at GROW Brooklyn Festival for kids from the neighborhood to come color and chat with us about urban edible plants.
+May 20th, 2017 we had a table set up at GROW Brooklyn Festival where we invite kids from the neighborhood to color and chat with us about urban edible plants.
 GROW Brooklyn was conceived of by grass-roots community leaders from Garden Kitchen Labs to create a program of discovery, knowledge sharing and festivities.
 GROW Brooklyn "celebrates our diversity and empower visitors to adopt healthy habits and try their hand at growing and eating their own food.”

 Swale: A Floating Food Forest — Brooklyn, NY

 June 10th, 2017 we collaborated with Swale: A Floating Food Forest in hosting a plant tour to talk about species of edible plants which can be found city wide.
-We covered about 12 species which included tasting each plant.
+We covered about 12 species which included taste testing.
 At the end we gathered for a discussion about the ethics and safety of harvesting urban edibles while enjoying an herbal infusion and tea tasting.
 Swale is dedicated to the education of food, agriculture and ecology through community engagement.
 Everything growing on Swale is edible and free for the public to harvest as nourishment.
 Swale docks its floating barge at Brooklyn Bridge Park, Concrete Plant Park, Bronx, Governor Island, and other locations.

 Poly Prep Country Day School — Brooklyn, NY